Looking for information but not sure where to start?

 This book is written for parents of children ages 2-12 years of age who are experiencing frustration with respect to their children’s behaviours and are seeking relatively simple and quick strategies to decrease undesired behaviour and increase desired behaviour.
 The book is easy to read, provides chapter summaries and many examples.

 The book focuses primarily on compliance rather than teaching skills or addressing what may be underlying specific behaviours in children.
-While it could be used with children with a variety of diagnoses, such as ADHD or ASD, it does not address the needs of children with more extreme or challenging behaviours.
+While it could be used with children with a variety of diagnoses, such as ADHD or Autism, it does not address the needs of children with more extreme or challenging behaviours.

 Some Main Concepts: